atinocoh/arduino-eprom-programmer/README.md

 I developed my own Qt application to comunicate with the device and give the project a fancy look.

+## Compilation notes:
+- The program was developed using Qt 5.10 and tested in Windows 7 using MinGW 32bits compiler.

+- Once compiled, Qt will generate a release/debug folder for the binaries,  "graphics" folder it is needed to be copied into it manually.

 ## Project
 Original project by Robson Couto, all credit, thanks (and complains) to him: